A Tutorial on Bayesian Analysis of Linear Shock Compression Data: Comparison with Linear Regression and Bootstrapping

 The linear regression model for the shock wave velocities is given by~\eqref{obsmodel}, but in this case the $\beta$ and $\sigma^2$ parameters are treated as constants instead of random variables.
 Consequently, there is no prior distribution on $\beta$ and $\sigma^2$ in non-Bayesian linear regression.
 The maximum likelihood estimate (MLE) of $\beta$ is obtained by maximizing the likelihood given in~\eqref{likelihood}, which results in the estimate $\hat{\beta}$ given by~\eqref{beta_hat}.
 The MLE is normally distributed with mean $\beta$ and covariance matrix $\sigma^2(X'X)^{-1}$, written

-In practice, $\sigma^2$ is not known and so is replaced with the sample variance, $s^2$.
-This leads to $t$-distributions for the elements of $\hat{\beta}$ that coincide with the marginal posterior distributions of $\beta$.
-Hence, confidence intervals for the elements of $\beta$ are the same as the credible intervals obtained in the Bayesian framework.
+In practice, $\sigma^2$ is not known and so is estimated with the sample variance, $s^2$, which leads to confidence intervals for $\beta$ that coincide with the credible intervals obtained in the Bayesian framework.
 However, confidence and credible intervals have different interpretations.
 In non-Bayesian linear regression, $C_0$ is treated as a fixed but unknown parameter, and a 95\% confidence interval for $C_0$ is constructed such that, under repeated sampling, approximately 95\% of such intervals would contain the true value of $C_0$.
 The same interpretation applies to the slope parameter $S$.
-In contrast, with Bayesian linear regression, $\beta$ is treated as a random vector, and a 95\% credible region is interpreted as the region that, conditional on the data, contains $\beta$ with probability 0.95.
+In contrast, with Bayesian linear regression, $\beta$ is treated as a random vector, and a 95\% credible interval for an element of $\beta$ is interpreted as an interval that, conditional on the data, contains that element with probability 0.95.
 These differing interpretations should be considered when choosing to summarize uncertainty with confidence or credible intervals.
 Furthermore, the intervals will not be equal if other prior distributions are placed on the model parameters.

 Bootstrapping is another approach to inference that relies on creating new datasets that have similar statistical properties to the original dataset.
 The approach we take, called non-parametric bootstrapping, involves creating synthetic datasets by sampling the original shock wave-particle velocity measurement pairs with replacement $n$ times.
-A $\hat{\beta}$ is computed for each synthetic dataset, which results in a sampling distribution of estimates of $C_0$ and $S$, referred to as a bootstrap distribution.
+A $\hat{\beta}$ is computed for each synthetic dataset using~\eqref{beta_hat}, which results in a sampling distribution of estimates of $C_0$ and $S$, referred to as a bootstrap distribution.
 This method of bootstrapping is called non-parametric since the new datasets are not generated from a Gaussian parametric model.
 In contrast, a parametric bootstrap distribution of $\hat{\beta}$ is generated by simulating new datasets from the Gaussian model fit to the original data, and then computing $\hat{\beta}$ for each new dataset.
 Other bootstrap methods have also been developed, such as the Bayesian bootstrap~\citep{rubin1981}, but we do not provide details here on these alternatives.
 More background on bootstrapping can be found in~\cite{hesterberg2011} or~\cite{diciccio1996}, for example.